 The Road to Bogotá

-Planning our 2025 General Assembly meant one thing from the start: it had to be held in Latin America.
-Once that decision was made, the real work began.
+Planning our 2025 General Assembly meant one thing from the start: it had to be held in Latin America, since this was the only OWSD region that had never hosted our Organisation's four-yearly gathering.
 We reached out to our national chapter representatives across the region, especially our Vice President for Latin America and the Caribbean, Guatemala’s Kleinsy Bonilla, and invited proposals from chapters willing to host.

-The Colombia national chapter put together an excellent proposal and identified an institute, EAN in Bogotá, that seemed perfectly suited to our purposes.
+The Colombia national chapter put together an excellent proposal and identified an institute, EAN in Bogotá, perfectly suited to our purposes.

-When Colombia’s Minister of Science and Technology, Yesenia Olaya, expressed her government’s commitment to women in science and confirmed Colombia’s role as host for the 2025 Interregional Dialogue, everything aligned.
+Indeed, at the end of the Addis event, Colombia’s Minister of Science and Technology, Yesenia Olaya, expressed her government’s commitment to women in science and confirmed Colombia’s role as host for the 2025 Interregional Dialogue.
 Bogotá wasn’t just a viable site, it was the right site.

 Bringing our members to Bogotá, however, was no small undertaking.
 OWSD’s community is global: more than half of our members are based in Africa, a quarter in Asia, and significant numbers in the Arab region and Latin America.
 We knew the trip would be costly in time and resources, so the Assembly needed to offer real value for participants and for our funders, including the International Development Research Centre (IDRC), which has supported the OWSD Early Career Programme since 2017.